hapax/hapax.github.io/assets/reading.md

   virtual particles are objects which can flit in and out of existence, governed by Heisenberg's uncertainty principle in its energy-time form.
 But what is uncertainty in time?
 And what are virtual particles?
-I combine the uncertainty relations of Mandelstam-Tamm and Robertson-Schrödinger to get a timescale for evolving some initial state in Hilbert space into a distinguishable state via virtual particles, as measured by the corresponding particle number.
-I discuss a simple example, and conjecture on the relation to particle physics.*
+It turns out we can combine the uncertainty relations of Mandelstam-Tamm and Robertson-Schrödinger to get a semi-rigorous timescale for evolving some initial state in Hilbert space into a distinguishable state via virtual particles, as measured by the corresponding particle number.
+I'll also discuss a simple example, and conjecture on the relation to particle physics.*

 #### Contents